chankrrn/WRO-FE-YBR/mech/mech_README.md

 </ul>

 ### __- Servo:__ GEEKSERVO 2kg 360 Degrees Servo
-This servo is used to control the robot’s steering and works together with an ultrasonic sensor to support rotation and positioning.
-Since it is LEGO-compatible, it is easy to install and integrate into the robot.
-The servo can be securely mounted using LEGO studs through the holes on its sides, making assembly simple and convenient.
+This servo controls the robot’s steering and works with the ultrasonic sensor for rotation and positioning.
+Its LEGO-compatible design makes it easy to mount using studs through the side holes.
+The dual output shafts allow two axles to be connected, while the internal gears can slip under excessive resistance to help protect the servo and electronics.
+Overall, it provides a simple, reliable, and easy-to-integrate solution for the steering system.

-Another useful feature is its dual output shafts, which allow two axles to be connected at the same time.
-This makes it possible to drive two wheels or gears or to use the servo in other mechanical assemblies.
-The internal gears are also designed to slip when the servo experiences excessive resistance instead of becoming completely stuck.
-This helps reduce the risk of damage to the servo and the control electronics.

-Overall, this servo provides a practical and reliable solution for the robot’s steering system while remaining easy to integrate with the LEGO-based mechanical structure.

 The wires are a standard servo pinout -
 -	Red - positive